DonTseTse/sendmail2mailgun/README.md

 configured.

 # Internals
-An overview of the internal parameter set and how the configurations apply - by order or precedence:
+An overview of the internal parameter set and how the configurations apply - by order of precedence:

 Mail
 - `sender` / `recipient` / `subject`: